Simplescraper

 const $ = cheerio.load(html)

-/* Each field names its selector and a coercion that turns raw text into a typed value.
+/* each field names its selector and a coercion that turns raw text into a typed value.

-Keep the map here so adapting to a new page layout is a one-line edit per field. */
+keep the map here so adapting to a new page layout is a one-line edit per field. */

 const fieldMap = {